ssteinbauer/BookNotes/Book Log.md

 # 2018

+## 2018-10

+Jemisin, N.K.
+(2017).
+The Stone Sky.
+New York, New York: Orbit, Hachette Book Group.

+Jemisin, N.K.
+(2016).
+The Obelisk Gate.
+New York, New York: Orbit, Hachette Book Group.

 ## 2018-09

+Jemisin, N.K.
+(2015).
+The Fifth Season.
+New York, New York: Orbit, Hachette Book Group.

 Sharma, Sanjeev.
 (2017).
-The DevOps Adoption Playbook: A guid to adopting DevOps in a Multie-Speed IT Enterprise.
+The DevOps Adoption Playbook: A guide to adopting DevOps in a Multie-Speed IT Enterprise.
 Indianapolis, Indiana.
 John Wily & Sons, Inc.

 Stephenson, Neal.
 (2005).
 The Sytem of the World.
 New York, New York: HarperCollins Publishers.